sunfounder/davinci-kit-for-raspberry-pi/docs/source/processing/hello_mouse.rst

 Hello Mouse
 ==================

-In this code, your mouse will keep shooting lines towards a point.
-Move the mouse and you will draw a unique line starburst.
-Pressing the mouse will restart the drawing.
+In this project, your mouse will keep shooting lines towards a point; move the mouse and you will draw a unique line of stars.
+Press the mouse to restart the drawing.

 .. image:: img/hello_mouse1.png

-**Code**
+**Sketch**

 .. code-block:: arduino